Liathach: Climbing

 Climbing the mountain including both of the above peaks is a challenging expedition; the intervening ridge is for the most part a series of rocky pinnacles known as Am Fasarinen (The Teeth), which reaches a height of 927 metres at the western end and is considered a Munro "top".
 There are few places on the ridge for descent, so once committed, the walker has little choice but to complete the entire ridge walk.
 The pinnacles can however be avoided by means of a narrow path that traverses the ridge on the south side.
 The path is very exposed, and there is much erosion at points where it crosses any of a series of gullies.
 In winter the traverse of Liathach becomes an even more serious expedition.

-In popular culture

-Scottish singer Jo Hamilton named a song after Liathach on her debut album Gown.
-The song was subsequently covered by Prince on his 2013 Live Out Loud tour.